QGEP/docs/en/user-guide/network-following/index.rst

 .. figure:: images/network_downstream_button.jpg

 * You can see where the water is going to.

+* Control, if QGEP finds also the overflows

 * Use this to check whether the topology of your network is correct or to find out where you could intervene in case of an accident.